dimitriabrahamsson/electro-spray/README.md

-## Welcome to ElectroChem!
+## Welcome to ElectroSpray!

 ### Electrospray ionization of small molecules
-### ElectroChem is a computational workflow for predicting the ionization efficiency of chemicals in electrospray ionization using principles of computational chemistry.
+### ElectroSpray is a computational workflow for predicting the ionization efficiency of chemicals in electrospray ionization using principles of computational chemistry.

-#### As opposed to machine learning approaches, ElectroChem is a theory-based approach and does not require large datasets to train and test.
+#### As opposed to machine learning approaches, ElectroSpray is a theory-based approach and does not require large datasets to train and test.

-ElectroChem is part of a project that is currently under review.
+ElectroSpray is part of a project that is currently under review.

 The "OH box files" folder contains the parameter and topology files for generating a cube containing OH- ions.
 The box was later used to dissolve each chemical used in the calculations.
 The sytem was neutralized by the addition of H+ ions.